awsdocs/aws-sct-user-guide/doc_source/CHAP_SchemaConversionTool.UI.md

 ## Using Tree Filters<a name="CHAP_SchemaConversionTool.UI.TreeFilters"></a>

 To migrate data from a source to a target, AWS Schema Conversion Tool \(AWS SCT\) loads all metadata from source and target databases into a tree structure\.
-This is displayed in the AWS SCT UI as the tree view on the Main window\.
-Because some databases can have a large number of objects in the tree structure, AWS SCT uses filters to lets you search for objects in the source and target tree structures\.
-When you use tree filters, you don't change the objects that are converted when you convert your database\.
+This structure appears in AWS SCT as the tree view in the main project window\.

+Some databases can have a large number of objects in the tree structure\.
+You can use *tree filters* in AWS SCT to search for objects in the source and target tree structures\.
+When you use a tree filter, you don't change the objects that are converted when you convert your database\.
 The filter only changes what you see in the tree\.

-Tree filters work with objects that AWS SCT has preloaded; it does not load objects from the database during searches\.
-This means the tree structure contains fewer objects than are actually present in the database\.
+Tree filters work with objects that AWS SCT has preloaded\.
+In other words, AWS SCT doesn't load objects from the database during searches\.
+This approach means that the tree structure generally contains fewer objects than are present in the database\.

-There are several important things to know about tree filters\.
-These include:
+For tree filters, keep the following in mind:

-+ The filter default is ANY, which means the filter uses name search to find objects\.
++ The filter default is ANY, which means that the filter uses a name search to find objects\.

-+ When you select one or more object types, you will see only those objects in the tree\.
++ When you select one or more object types, you see only those types of objects in the tree\.

-+ The filter mask can be used to show different types of symbols, including Unicode, spaces, and special characters\.
++ You can use the filter mask to show different types of symbols, including Unicode, spaces, and special characters\.
 The “%” character is the wildcard for any symbol\.

 + After you apply a filter, the count shows only the number of filtered objects\.

 ### <a name="CHAP_SchemaConversionTool.UI.TreeFilters.Console"></a>

-You can use the AWS SCT UI to filter your tree view\.

 **To create a tree filter**